Skip to main content

 She moved toward the rail.

-I went to help — to hold her hair, to be present in the way you are when the person you love is seasick on a boat you convinced them to be on.
-I positioned myself behind her, one hand on her shoulder.
+I went to help — to hold her hair, to be present in the way you are when the person you love is seasick on a boat hobbyhorsing wildly, after you remarked that it had a certain sea kindliness.
+I positioned myself behind her, one hand on her shoulder — a balancing act that required me to drop the tiller from my right hand, and steer with my right foot.

 What I had failed to account for, in the chaos of beating to windward in a small craft advisory, was the wind direction.
-The Northeast Trades were blowing hard from astern — no, from forward of the beam.
-We were on port tack.
 The rail Heidi had chosen was the windward rail.

-The Luna Bar she had eaten for breakfast returned to the world at approximately twenty-five knots.
+The Luna Bar she had eaten for lunch returned to the world at approximately twenty-five knots.

 It hit us both in the face.